pboling/pboling/README.md

 - 💬 Ask me about Bernie Sanders and the National Progressive Party
 - 📫 How to [reach me](https://about.me/peter.boling)
 - 😄 Pronouns: He/Him
-- 🗨️ I speak 3 languages fluently, and for a 4th I'm learning to eat sambal and speak Bahasa Indonesia!
+- 🗨️ I speak 3 languages fluently, and for a 4th I'm learning Bahasa Indonesia!
 - 👷‍♂️ I help refugees and ex-refugees in Ghana🇬🇭 and Liberia🇱🇷, respectively, through Hope For Tomorrow, a Liberian NGO.
 DM me if interested in knowing more.

 [next-milestone-pct]: https://github.com/oauth-xx/oauth2/milestone/1